Introduction

 What should I do if my window measurements are not standard?

-No—consult a contractor to explore options for custom windows or adjustments to your design plans.
+Consulting a contractor is a good step to explore options for custom windows or making adjustments to your design plans.

 How can I improve energy efficiency if my windows are wider than standard sizes?

-Yes, by using high-quality insulation materials and energy-efficient glazing, you can enhance energy performance even with non-standard window widths.
+Using high-quality insulation materials and energy-efficient glazing can significantly boost energy performance, even with wider window sizes.